ARM-software/AVH/DoxyGen/examples/src/main.md

 [SDS Buffer](https://github.com/ARM-software/SDS-Framework/tree/main/examples/sds_buffer) | This project shows how to use Synchronous Data Stream Recorder Buffer (Non-Blocking Read/Write to circular buffer)
 [CMSIS-Core Validation](https://github.com/ARM-software/CMSIS_6/tree/main/CMSIS/CoreValidation)  | Test suite for validating CMSIS-Core implementations on Cortex-M cores using different toolchains and AVH FVPs
 [CMSIS-RTOS2 Validation](https://github.com/Arm-Software/CMSIS-RTOS2_Validation) | Test suite for validating CMSIS-RTOS2 implementations on Cortex-M cores using different toolchains and AVH FVPs

-Section \ref examples_beta provides examples that demonstrate use of AVH FVPs in experimental environments or are not actively maintained.